Supervised In-Context Fine-Tuning for Generative Sequence Labeling: Results

-\rparagraph{SIFT and Standard SFT} We report the validation set results on four SL tasks in \Cref{fig:it_sift_validation_sl}, including the results for the three CLM strategies and \textit{instruct} and \textit{base} decoders.
+\rparagraph{SIFT and Standard SFT} We report the validation set results on four SL tasks in \Cref{fig:it_sift_validation_sl}, including the results for the three CLM strategies and \textit{base} decoders. \textit{Instruct} models performed worse (cf.~\Cref{fig:it_sift_validation_sl_instruct} in \Cref{sec:complementary_res}).
 Results reveal that vanilla CLM performs worse than SRC and MRC consistently across all datasets.
 However, increasing the number of demonstrations for vanilla CLM brings significant gains.
 On average, adding more demonstrations at least does not degrade performance.
 These gains are most apparent for the AAC-MW and NLU++ datasets.
 Consistent with vanilla CLM, we find that SRC and MRC also benefit from an increased number of demonstrations during fine-tuning and inference, except for the SRL task.
-Providing the model with more demonstrations for the SRL task either maintains or leads to a decline in performance in most cases.
+Providing the model with more than one demonstration for the SRL task typically results in a decline in performance.
 All other tasks measure at least some benefits from more demonstrations in the context.
 NER shows fewer gains than ABAM and slot labeling.
-ABAM appears to be the most challenging task for the models to learn, presumably due to the low number of examples.
-On average, MRC shows improvements more often than SRC in terms of the increased number of shots when comparing the same model for the two CLM strategies.
-Therefore, accounting for the effect of multiple responses through the loss function proves beneficial.
+ABAM appears to be the most challenging task for the models to learn, presumably due to the small overall number of training examples.
+On average, the MRC strategy shows improvements more often than SRC with the increase in the number of shots--- aggregating the loss over multiple responses thus generally seems beneficial.
 MRC stabilizes the training and helps the model learn to leverage multiple responses in the context better than SRC.
-For both strategies, we measure higher scores with \textit{base} variants (winning in $96$ out of $160$ experiments). \textit{Instruct} and \textit{base} models yield similar trends.
+For both strategies, \textit{base} model variants score higher (winning in $96$ out of $160$ experiments) than the respective \textit{instruct} variants.
 Interestingly, Llama models perform worse than Gemma and Mistral in all experiments.
-Finally, when comparing standard SFT (zero shots) with SIFT (few shots), we observe that combinations of either (1) SRC + standard SFT or (2) MRC + SIFT yield the highest overall F1 score.
+Finally, when comparing standard SFT with SIFT, we observe that combinations of either (1) SRC + standard SFT or (2) MRC + SIFT yield the highest overall F1 score per model.